albarji/mixture-of-diffusers/README.md

 >
 > `cpu_vae`: the decoder from latent space to pixel space can require too mucho GPU RAM for large images.
 If you find out of memory errors at the end of the generation process, try setting this parameter to `True` to run the decoder in CPU.
 Slower, but should run without memory issues.

+A script showing a more advanced use of this pipeline is available as [generate_grid.py](./generate_grid.py).

 ### StableDiffusionCanvasPipeline

 The `StableDiffusionCanvasPipeline` works by defining a list of `Text2ImageRegion` objects that detail the region of influence of each diffuser.
 As an illustrative example, the heading image at this repo can be generated with the following code: